 The Family Resource Center will share responsibility for student achievement by:

 1. Surveying families at least once a year to learn what services and activities would most help them support their children as learners.

 2. Offering a well-planned, well-publicized menu of activities and programs to meet those needs.

 Principal’s Signature Classroom Teacher’s Signature

-- To the extent possible, volunteering, serving on the school council or committee, attending School-Based Decision Making Council meetings, and comment on draft policies and plans as they are made available.
+To the extent possible, volunteering, serving on the school council or committee, attending Site-Based Decision Making Council meetings, and comment on draft policies and plans as they are made available.

 As a student, I commit to:

-- Giving parents or the adult who is responsible for me, all notices and information received from the school.
+Giving parents/guardians all notices and information received from the school.